kobiso/kobiso.github.io/_posts/research/2018-06-15-research-rotation.md

 author_profile: false
 ---

-This post is a summary or paper skimming on rotation invariance and equivariance related research.
+This post is a summary and paper skimming on rotation invariance and equivariance related research.
 So, this post will be keep updating by the time.

 {% include toc title="Table of Contents" icon="file-text" %}